• Skip to primary navigation

 Jump to Recipe

 Prepare a bit of Finnish cuisine in your own home!
-Finnish Summer Vegetable Soup is a traditional recipe that you will have no problem making on your own.
-Ingredients that are common in every cuisine, but with a flavor that is definitely Nordic – YUM!
+Finnish Summer Vegetable Soup is a traditional recipe you will have no problem making on your own.
+Ingredients that are common in every cuisine but with a flavor that is definitely Nordic – YUM!

-A bowl of Summer Vegetable Soup, served with some blue cheese, and a glass of white wine.
+A bowl of Finnish summer vegetable soup served with bread and a glass of white wine.

-Undoubtedly one of the easiest vegetable soup recipes I have in the blog – no sauteing, no blitzing, and you don’t even need to use any stock.
+Undoubtedly one of the simplest vegetable soup recipes I have in the blog – no sauteeing, no blitzing, and you don’t even need to use any stock.

-You just have to rely on the natural flavor coming from the vegetables.
+You just have to rely on the natural flavor coming from the vegetables in season.

-You can serve a bowl of this summer soup as an appetizer or a light meal on its own.
+You can serve a bowl of this summer soup as an appetizer or a light meal.

-If you intend to serve it as a meal, serve it with a platter of mixed cheese and some bread — exactly how the locals do it.
+You want to enjoy it like the Finns?
+Serve it with a platter of mixed cheese and some bread — simply delicious!

 Ingredients

-An image showing all the ingredients you need to prepare summer vegetable soup at home.
+All the ingredients you need to prepare this summer soup with vegetables at home.

-• Cream – I know some people use heavy cream while others like to keep it light, so they use milk instead.
+• Cream – I know some people use heavy cream (also called double cream) while others like to keep it light, so they use milk instead.

 Instructions

-Add carrots, green beans, green onions, butter, salt, and pepper (photo 1).
+Once the potatoes are slightly soft, add the carrots, green beans, green onions, butter, salt, and pepper.

-Add green peas into the pan with the rest of the vegetables and mix (photo 3).
+Mix green peas with the rest of the vegetables into the pan.

-Add the flour mixture into the pan and mix to combine (photo 4).
+Add the flour and cream mixture and mix to combine.

-Remove the pan off the heat and serve.
+Remove the pan from the heat and transfer it into bowls.

 Helpful tips